 Welcome Friends and Classmates to PATH

-Phillips Exeter Academy Alumni for Truth & Healing (PATH) has created this website to keep connected with our community as we respond to our school and encourage alignment to values of goodness through collaboration and innovation.
+Phillips Exeter Academy Alumni for Truth & Healing (PATH) created this website to keep connected with our community as we respond to our school and encourage alignment to values of goodness through collaboration and innovation.
 We are a growing organization advocating for change with and for Phillips Exeter Academy through action for alumni sexually harmed.
 The PATH Survivor Support Fund initiated by concerned alumni speaks to the potential for engagement and support within the Exeter community.
 We will continue to post resources on this site and update our actions, initiatives, and relevant news stories about Exeter’s response to sexual misconduct both historical and current.
 For updates of Exeter in the news see here.
 Please also see out instagram @exeterpath.
 For resources see here.

 Mission